Envelope Budgeting Method Explained (With Modern Variations)

 The method survives because the core idea is sound.
 The implementation has just gotten more flexible.

-How Envelope Budgeting Works (In One Paragraph)
+How Does Envelope Budgeting Work?

 That's it.
 The whole method.